wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Installation and maintenance of Vault requires some configuration and tuning along with changes in workflows.

 In 2021 a Vault SaaS became available from HashiCorp so that companies can obtain the benefit of <strong>multi-region stand-by disaster recovery</strong> without the need to employ people to keep that running 24/7.

-Vault has several features to solve diferent use cases:
-1. API to API
-2. User
-3. API
-4. ???

 https://hashicorp-education.s3-us-west-2.amazonaws.com/courses/vault-101/Vault-101_LabBook.html